mahesh46/RunningApp/README.md

 # RunningApp
-GPS tracking position app, with history log, and persistence of  mapped route
+GPS tracking position app, with history log, and persistence of  mapped route.